burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Calling Assembler Program
 Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it (without extra tools and extra documentation) is not easy in a big program.
 ASM language has a close relation to target computing devices.

-One instruction in C++ code can correspond to several( 1,2,3,etc.) ASM code instructions.
+One instruction in C++ code can correspond to several( 1,2,3, etc.) ASM code instructions.
 On the other hand, the same instruction in C/C++ can be emitted (materialized or generated) into different instructions in ASM Language.

 An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code for the target device.
 The machine instruction emitted by ASM is described by the target Instruction Set Architecture (ISA).
 In Assembly literature, the process of converting ASM instructions into machine code is named `encoding.` An inverse process of reconstructing ASM code from binary code is called `decoding` or `disassembly.`

 For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
 The output of Assembler is saved into *object files*.

-The Assembly code by itself obey Instruction Set Architecture *ISA*.
+The Assembly code by itself obeys Instruction Set Architecture *ISA*.
 The *ISA* specifies instructions, register, memory architecture, data types, and control flow mechanisms.
-The ISA connects physical Hardware designed by Electrical Engineering (EE) with the Software constructed by Computer Science (CS).
+The ISA connects physical Hardware designed by Electrical Engineering (EE) with the software constructed by Computer Science (CS).
 The particular implementation of ISA is called Microarchitecture in Electrical Engineering(EE) terminology.
 Different vendors can provide the support of the same ISA, but Microarchitecture is typically under NDA.

 The Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers, not Computer Science people.

-There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code during using various compilers and target platforms for C++ online.
-It can be very useful for educational and analytical purposes because via using color it shows correspondence between C++ code and Assembly code.
+There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code while using various compilers and target platforms for C++ online.
+It can be very useful for educational and analytical purposes because using color shows the correspondence between C++ code and Assembly code.

 # Linkage